 Closing out Sheet 3 is Arndt Jorgens, who Goudey notes as 27 years old.
-According to Baseball-Reference, Jorgens was born on May 18, 1905, which was (again!) entirely inconsistent with his Goudey age.
+Based on his then understood birthdate of May 18, 1906, Jorgens would have been his Goudey age until May 18, 1934.

 Bob Boken’s card 74 doesn’t mention his age but does note that he “was secured by the White Sox from Washington during the present season,” a transaction that occurred on May 12.
 We can therefore conclude that his card and its sheet were finalized (unsurprisingly) sometime after that date.

 Next up is Pinky Higgins, who Goudey notes as 24 years old.
-According to Baseball-Reference, Higgins was born on May 27, 1909, which meant he was his Goudey age through May 26, 1934.
-Again we have the conundrum that the card (and sheet) were either finalized quite early, or the Goudey age was simply incorrect at the time the card was finalized.
+Higgins was born on May 27, 1909, which meant he was his Goudey age through May 26, 1934.
+Again we have the conundrum that the card (and sheet) were either finalized quite early, or the Goudey age was simply outdated by the time the cards were finalized.

+However, the card back offers a second clue as to timing.
 The end of the first paragraph notes that Eddie began the season rehabbing a “lame arm” at home in South Carolina but was “expected to be back with the White Sox before the close of the season.”
 (Spoiler alert: He didn’t make it back.)
-Pursuing this lead further, here are some notable dates relevant to Durham’s pitching status–
+Pursuing this lead further, here are some notable dates relevant to Durham’s pitching status: